Personalized Healthcare

 The Center’s research, in collaboration with JSC, will contribute to the robust and modular infrastructure and technologies that will enable humans to live and work in space, establish a lasting presence on and around the Moon, and pave the way toward Mars.
 The NASA Moon-to-Mars (M2M) campaign calls for the unsupervised operation of space systems, assets, and infrastructures to enable varying degrees of autonomy with enhanced capabilities, mission safety, and reliability.

-In our lab, we offer various projects in this field, combining novel analytical tools, design processes, control methodologies, and machine-learning-based algorithms with space applications.
-Specific targeted areas include the autonomous deployment, configuration, and control of space structures, the robust control of spacecraft rendezvous and docking/berthing, and the autonomous detection of unexpected events in spacecraft subsystems.
+We offer various projects in this field, combining novel analytical tools, design processes, control methodologies, and machine-learning-based algorithms with space applications.

 Ongoing Projects:

-- Generalizable docking, Safe spacecraft rendezvous and proximity operations (Founding source: NASA MIRO Inflatable Deployable Environments and Adaptive Space Systems (IDEAS2) Center, press release).
+• Generalizable docking, Safe spacecraft rendezvous and proximity operations (Founding source: NASA MIRO Inflatable Deployable Environments and Adaptive Space Systems (IDEAS2) Center, press release).

 Superconductor manufacturing